2ndSightLab/ai-tracker/issues.md

 🟡 Delete should show resources in reverse order as last things deployed get deleted first due to dependencies

+🟡 Not sure this is really my bug.
+After programmatically creating Kiro profile in acount it's all blank.
+It wasn't this way before so I think some thing at AWS cahnged.
+Need to revisit and test adding and removing Kiro but it ssems to be working with that last manual step.
+I had documented that I had to manually take that last step in the program so maybe that's the way it is.

 🟡 Info missing kiro instance:
 Name
 -